1944

 July 7

-Billy Eckstein and His All Star Recording Band
+Billy Eckstein (Eckstine) and His All Star Recording Band

-Probably: Dizzy Gillespie (tp, arr); Gail Brockman, Shorty McConnell, Buddy Anderson (tp); Jerry Valentine (tb, arr); Howard Scott, George Morrison (tb); Charlie Parker, Robert “Junior” Williams (as); Charlie Rouse?
-Replaced by Gene Ammons, Lucky Thompson (ts); Leo Parker (bar); John Malachi (p, arr); Connie Wainwright (g); Tommy Potter (b); Art Blakey (d); Sarah Vaughan (voc); Billy Eckstine (voc, dir); Tadd Dameron (arr).
+Probably: Dizzy Gillespie (tp, arr); Gail Brockman, Shorty McConnell, Buddy Anderson (tp); Jerry Valentine (tb, arr); Howard Scott, George Morrison (tb); Charlie Parker, Robert “Junior” Williams (as); Charlie Rouse? replaced by Gene Ammons, Lucky Thompson (ts); Leo Parker (bars); John Malachi (p, arr); Connie Wainwright (g); Tommy Potter (b); Art Blakey (d); Sarah Vaughan (voc); Billy Eckstine (voc, dir); Tadd Dameron (arr).

 Peg-Leg Bates